Newcastle railway station: TransPennine Express

-Newcastle is a terminus for TransPennine Express services to and from Manchester and also sees services from Liverpool call at the station heading towards Edinburgh.
+Newcastle is a terminus for TransPennine Express (TPE) services to and from Manchester and also sees services from Liverpool call at the station heading towards Edinburgh.

-With the electrification of the Manchester to Liverpool Line, from May 2014 a new timetable was introduced which is made up an hourly express service between Newcastle and Liverpool via Leeds and Manchester reducing journey times to Liverpool to three hours as part of the Northern Hub scheme.
+With the electrification of the Manchester to Liverpool Line, from May 2014 a new TPE timetable was introduced featuring an hourly express service between Newcastle and Liverpool via Leeds and Manchester, reducing journey times to Liverpool to three hours as part of the Northern Hub scheme.
 Services to Leeds/York are also supplemented by London North Eastern Railway and CrossCountry.